-Google is paying more attention than ever before to how well websites perform on mobile devices, and this affects how well your site will rank.
-Using a tool such as Google’s own ‘Is your website mobile-friendly?’ can help give you ideas for what to improve (or what to ask your web designer to improve on your behalf).
+Google is paying more attention than ever before to how well websites perform on mobile devices.
+This affects how well your site will rank.
+Using a tool such as Google’s own ‘Is your website mobile-friendly?’ can give you ideas for what to improve.

 Tip 8: Speed things up

-If your site has a lot of pages, and particularly if it is image-heavy, you may benefit from using a CDN.
+If your site has lots of pages or is image-heavy, you may benefit from using a CDN.
 In simple terms, a Content Delivery Network is a geographically-distributed network of computers.
 It helps speed up website performance by making sure that website assets such as images are being served from a location that’s as physically close as possible to where the website visitor is located.

 There are a number of CDN plugins for WordPress, but one we like is Hummingbird Pro.